 EDU 4290 Philosophy of Education The development of a sound personal philosophy of education and practice in applying that philosophy to current educational issues.
-(3 cr) Last offered: Fall 2001, Spring 2001, Fall 2000, Spring 2000.
+(3 cr) Last Offered: Fall 2002, Spring 2002, Fall 2001, Spring 2001.

 EDU 4291 Student Teaching Observation and teaching under actual classroom conditions in the student's field of teaching specialization; open only to students of the Senior year who have completed all the subject matter courses in the field of specialization.
-(12 cr) Last offered: Fall 2001, Spring 2001, Fall 2000, Spring 2000.
+(12 cr) Last Offered: Fall 2002, Spring 2002, Fall 2001, Spring 2001.
 Prerequisites: EDU 2201 and EDU 2202 and EDU 3251 and EDU 3254.
 Corequisites: EDU 4292.

 EDU 4292 Sen Sem & Student Teach The student teaching experience; elements of school law; current educational issues; use of computers in the classroom; relationship of practice to theory; sharing of experiences, common problems and alternative teaching practices; open to student teachers.
-(3 cr) Last offered: Fall 2001, Spring 2001, Fall 2000, Spring 2000.
+(3 cr) Last Offered: Fall 2002, Spring 2002, Fall

+- 2001, Spring 2001.
 Prerequisites: EDU 2201 and EDU 2202 and EDU 3251 and EDU 3254.
-Corequisites: EDU 4291.

-EDU 4298 Student Teaching (6 cr) Last offered: Spring 2001, Spring 2000, Spring 1998, Spring 1997.

-EDU 4301 Humanistic Education Principles of humanistic psychology as they apply to education: Active listening, kinesics, values clarification, motivation, classroom groups, and the teacher as a group facilitator.
-(3 cr)

-EDU 5000 Technology in Sec.
+Corequisites: EDU 4291. - EDU 4298 Student Teaching (6 cr) Last Offered: Spring 2002, Spring 2001, Spring 2000, Spring 1998. - EDU 4301 Humanistic Education Principles of humanistic psychology as they apply to education: Active listening, kinesics, values clarification, motivation, classroom groups, and the teacher as a group facilitator.
+(3 cr) - EDU 5000 Technology in Sec.
 Schools Integrating techology in secondary classrooms.
 Use and discussion of basis software packages developed to help motivate students and enhance the learning process in the classroom.
-(3 cr) Last offered: Spring 1999.

-EDU 5003 On-Line Communications Basic introduction to networks, the Internet and E-mail and their application to classroon teaching.
+(3 cr) Last Offered: Spring 1999. - EDU 5003 On-Line Communications Basic introduction to networks, the Internet and E-mail and their application to classroon teaching.
 Includes discussion of and experience with terminology and academic subject specific information locations.
-(3 cr) Last offered: Summer 1999.

-EDU 5005 Technology Elementary Classrms Integrating technology in elementary classrooms.
+(3 cr) Last Offered: Summer 1999. - EDU 5005 Technology Elementary Classrms Integrating technology in elementary classrooms.
 Use and discussion of basic software packages developed to help motivate students and enhance the learning process in the classroom.
-(3 cr) Last offered: Spring 1999.

-EGR 1610 Engineer Design & Graphics Introduction to engineering and design; the design process; fundamental principles of orthogonal projection; practical problems in descriptive geometry; orthographic and isometric drawing and sketching; conceptual design project; computer graphics.
-(3 cr) Last offered: Summer 2001, Spring 2001, Summer 2000, Spring 2000.

-EGR 1611 Engineering Analysis Introduction to computer programming using ANSI C, numerical methods; basic concepts of computer operations; use of the computer to solve engineering type problems.
-(3 cr) Last offered: Fall 2001, Summer 2001, Fall 2000, Summer 2000.

-EGR 2001 Egr: Humanistic Context A study of selected engineering achievements with emphasis on their technological innovations and impacts on society.
+(3 cr) Last Offered: Spring 1999. - EGR 1610 Engineer Design & Graphics Introduction to: engineering, the design process, fundamental principles of orthogonal projection, orthographic and pictorial drawing and sketching, computer-aided modeling and design, engineering communication in a team environment.
+(3 cr) Last Offered: Summer 2002, Spring 2002, Summer 2001, Spring 2001. - EGR 1611 Engineering Analysis Introduction to: concepts of computer operations, computer programming using ANSI C, numerical methods, analysis of empirical data, use of computers as a tool in solving engineering problems.
+(3 cr) Last Offered: Fall 2002, Summer 2002, Fall 2001, Summer 2001. - EGR 2001 Egr: Humanistic Context A study of selected engineering achievements with emphasis on their technological innovations and impacts on society.
 Several case studies are examined to explore the connections between specific engineering achievements such as the computer, the DC-10, the Brooklyn Bridge, nuclear power, toxic waste disposal, and specific aspects of society, including political arrangements, art, the media, historical trends, social attitudes, and the role of specific individuals.
-(3 cr) Last offered: Fall 2001, Spring 2001, Fall 2000, Spring 2000.

-ENG 0990 Engl as a Second Lang I Specialized instruction for students in the fundamentals of English.
-(3 cr) Last offered: Fall 2001, Fall 2000, Fall 1999, Spring 1999.

-ENG 0995 Engl as a Second Lang II A continuation of English 0990.
-(3 cr) Last offered: Spring 2000, Spring 1996, Spring 1995.

-ENG 1010 Composition The writing of expository prose; readings examined as aids to composition.
+(3 cr) Last Offered: Fall 2002, Spring 2002, Fall 2001, Spring 2001. - ENG 1010 Composition The writing of expository prose; readings examined as aids to composition.
 Restricted to C&F freshman.
 Writing intensive.
-(3 cr) Last offered: Fall 2001, Spring 2001, Fall 2000, Spring 2000.
+(3 cr) Last Offered: Fall 2002, Spring 2002, Fall 2001, Spring 2001.